 Professional Property Inspection Fees

 "How much do you charge?"
-When most people call to inquire about a home inspection, this is the generally the first and only question on their minds.
+When most people call to inquire about a home inspection, this is generally the first and only question on their minds.
 They mistakenly believe that they are getting the same service from each inspector that they call and that if they can save a couple of bucks by finding someone $25.00 cheaper, then they have been a smart shopper.
 This couldn't be further from the truth.
-Certainly if you were seeking a doctor for a heart bypass this is not the approach that you would use to find the best qualified physician for the job.
+Certainly, if you were seeking a doctor for a heart bypass this is not the approach that you would use to find the best-qualified physician for the job.

 It's not about price but value.
 Home inspection standards are minimal requirements for a minimal inspection.
 To get a quality inspection your inspector should be going beyond the minimum.
-Combustible gas meters, carbon monxoide detectors and moisture meters are important tools that are not required in a typical inspection to association standards.
-A minimal inspection is simply insufficient to identify significnat conditions.
-For example a furnace with elevated levels of carbon monoxide is a life threatening safety hazard yet a condition that would be missed during a minimal inspection.
+Combustible gas meters, carbon monoxide detectors, and moisture meters are important tools that are not required in a typical inspection to association standards.
+A minimal inspection is simply insufficient to identify significant conditions.
+For example, a furnace with elevated levels of carbon monoxide is a life-threatening safety hazard yet a condition that would be missed during a minimal inspection.

 If price were all that mattered we'd all be driving Yugos.
 The 2005 ASHI Business Operations Study lists the average inspection fee for full-time inspectors in 2004 at $321.00.
 The truth is if you are being quoted a low ball price you should be asking what you are not getting.